 Shieldmaiden is the first in a trilogy about Sigrid Kveldulfsdaughter a Viking warrior woman from Cumbria.
 It was self-published by Matador in 2012.
 It was awarded a bursary in the East Midland Arts Mentoring Scheme 2012 and longlisted for the Rubery International Book Award 2013.

-Volume 2 in the trilogy, To Save a Kingdom, is completed and I'm working on volume 3, The Bloodied Axe.
-I am looking for an agent and publisher for the three books.
+Volume 2 in the trilogy, To Save a Kingdom, is completed and I'm working on volume 3, Honour Is All.

 My first novel is called Modern Knights Don't Wear Armour.
 It is set in Birmingham in the early 1970's and is, as yet, unpublished.
 It won a place in the East Midland Free Read Scheme 2007/08.